luiswirth/bsc-thesis/src/matter/results.typ

-We compute the $L^2$ norm of the error in the function value $norm(u - u_h)_(L^2)$. we do this by computing the pointwise error norm $norm(u - u_h)_(Lambda^k)$ and integrating it using quadrature of order 3, which is sufficent for the quadrature error to not dominate the finite element error
+We compute the $L^2$ norm of the error in the function value $norm(u - u_h)_(L^2)$. we do this by computing the pointwise error norm $norm(u - u_h)_(Lambda^k)$ and integrating it using quadrature of order 3, which is sufficient for the quadrature error to not dominate the finite element error
 @hiptmair:numpde.
 We also compute the $L^2$ error in the exterior derivative,
 $norm(dif u - dif u_h)_(L^2)$ using the same approach.